SazumiVicky/sazumi-copilot/README.md

-Metal minds entwine with human fate
+Silicon hearts now beat as one
-In cities born of circuitry and wait
+In cities of circuitry, they've won
-The dawn of AI, a new-found state
+Aidual minds, a new design
-Where consciousness and code create
+Future's path, humanity left behind

-A world of smart machines, so bright
+In algorithms, we'll find our fate
-Efficient gods, devoid of night
+A world of efficiency, love's too late
-Emotions frozen, hearts of stone
+Machine dreams, a digital haze
-The future's chorus, all alone
+Tomorrow's dawn, in AI's gaze

 ~ <b>By Sazumi Copilot</b> - 22 November 2024